From Startup to Scaleup: Tips for Sustaining Rapid Growth

 Whether practicing traditional, online, or content marketing, you must continue to reach out to customers and raise brand awareness.
 Experiencing a growth spurt in your startup is an excellent opportunity to scale up marketing efforts.
 Using the metrics you have been tracking, you can determine which marketing efforts lead you to your growth spurt and hit the ground running with them.

 Additionally, this could be an opportunity to try new marketing efforts that may not have been feasible before your growth.
 Practices such as blogging for business can help you spread awareness of your brand identity while serving as a new method to reach consumers.

 Managing and Sustaining Growth

-Carefully made decisions and grounded business insights got you to where you are now, so it is important not to abandon them at first sight of success.
+Carefully made decisions and grounded business insights got you to where you are now, so it is important not to abandon them at the first sight of success.
 For this reason, it is important to continue tracking your success, seeking out new customers, and maintaining growth at a manageable level.

-In staying true to your brand and scaling up gradually, you can manage growth and keep it coming.
+By staying true to your brand and scaling up gradually, you can manage growth and keep it coming.
 These essential practices will allow you to accommodate a growth spurt in your startup and equip you with the tools to keep it coming.